Chapter 609 — Criminal Code

 Trespass on Critical Public Service Facility; Utility; or Pipeline

-It is a crime to trespass on a critical public service facility, utility, or pipeline.
-This includes power plants, water …
+Makes it a gross misdemeanor to enter or be found on property containing a critical public service facility, utility, or …

 609.6057